fehmi/simply.js/docs/component-communication.md

-## Parent to Childs
+## Parent to Child Communication

-### Direct
+### Direct Manipulation

-You can directly change a variable in a child component or call a function from it like this.
+You can directly modify a variable in a child component or invoke a function on it, as shown below:

 ```js
 // Change a variable in child's data